-The Ryburn Valley plume plotter shows a prediction of the current amount of air pollution (at ground level) caused by emissions from the two incinerators at Ryburn Valley.
+The Ryburn Valley plume plotter shows a prediction of the current amount of air pollution (at ground level) caused by emissions from the proposed incinerator at Sowerby Bridge.

 Plume Plotter predicts this fallout using AERMOD, which is one of the most widely used modelling systems for air pollution.
 It uses the latest local weather conditions and upper air data, which are obtained in real time.
 Since the incinerator does not yet exist, Plume Plotter does not use real-time information about its emissions.
 Instead, it assumes that the incinerator is operating continuously (8760 hours per year) and emitting pollutants at a constant rate.
 The emission rates assumed are the long-term planned emission rates that were specified by the incinerator developers in their planning application; the other parameters (e.g. emission velocity and temperature) used are also taken directly from the planning application.